-If you want to achieve sophistication, beauty and elegance, you should pick glass kitchen floor tiles.
-However, it is important that you ask your dealer for glass tiles specifically made for flooring to ensure that you will be getting the more durable and skid-resistant variety.
+If you want to achieve sophistication, beauty, and elegance, you should pick glass kitchen floor tiles.
+However, it is important that you ask your dealer for glass tiles specifically made for the flooring to ensure that you will be getting the more durable and skid-resistant variety.
 The only drawback of this type of tile is its cost.
 Glass tiles are very expensive.

 3. Granite Tiles

 If you want durability, you can rely on granite flooring tile.
-This type is as durable as marble, but much cheaper.
-Granite is moderately skid resistant, but it is invulnerable to etching from coffee, soda or other acidic liquids.
+This type is as durable as marble but much cheaper.
+Granite is moderately skid-resistant, but it is invulnerable to etching from coffee, soda, or other acidic liquids.
 On the downside, this type of tile is not easy to maintain.
 Even minute quartz particles from the soles of shoes can scratch the surface and make granite tiles look dull.
 To maintain the gloss and beauty of this type of tile, you need to clean, sweep and mop the floor daily.

 4. Porcelain Floor Tiles

 Porcelain tiles share a lot of the positive characteristics of ceramic kitchen floor tiles.
-Furthermore, this kind of tile is quite durable and scratch resistant.
+Furthermore, this kind of tile is quite durable and scratch-resistant.
 Also, porcelain tiles are available in various colors and textures.
 However, porcelain can be expensive.

 5. Saltillo Kitchen Floor Tiles